Straw-bale construction

-Straw-bale construction is a building method that uses bales of straw (commonly wheat, rice, rye and oats straw) as structural elements, building insulation, or both.
+Straw-bale construction is a building method that uses bales of straw (usually wheat straw) as structural elements, building insulation, or both.
 This construction method is commonly used in natural building or "brown" construction projects.
 Research has shown that straw-bale construction is a sustainable method for building, from the standpoint of both materials and energy needed for heating and cooling.

-Advantages of straw-bale construction over conventional building systems include the renewable nature of straw, cost, easy availability, naturally fire-retardant and high insulation value.
-Disadvantages include susceptibility to rot, difficulty of obtaining insurance coverage, and high space requirements for the straw itself.
+Advantages of straw-bale construction over conventional building systems include the renewable nature of straw, cost, easy availability, natural fire-retardant and high insulation value.
+Disadvantages include susceptibility to rot, difficulty in obtaining insurance coverage, and high space requirements for the straw itself.
 Research has been done using moisture probes placed within the straw wall in which 7 of 8 locations had moisture contents of less than 20%.
 This is a moisture level that does not aid in the breakdown of the straw.
 However, proper construction of the straw-bale wall is important in keeping moisture levels down, just as in the construction of any type of building.

 History

 Straw houses have been built on the African plains since the Paleolithic Era.
-Straw bales were used in construction 400 years ago in Germany; and straw-thatched roofs have long been used in northern Europe and Asia.
+Straw was used in construction 400 years ago in Germany; and straw-thatched roofs have long been used in northern Europe and Asia.
 When European Settlers came to North America, teepees were insulated in winter with loose straw between the inner lining and outer cover.

 Straw-bale construction was greatly facilitated by the mechanical hay baler, which was invented in the 1850s and was widespread by the 1890s.
 It proved particularly useful in the Nebraska Sandhills.
 Pioneers seeking land under the 1862 Homestead Act and the 1904 Kinkaid Act found a dearth of trees over much of Nebraska.
 In many parts of the state, the soil was suitable for dugouts and sod houses.

 However, in the Sandhills, the soil generally made poor construction sod;

 in the few places where suitable sod could be found, it was more valuable for agriculture than as a building material.